-The jade plant, or crassula ovata, is a succulent plant with curved, shiny, oval-shaped leaves that grow upward in opposite directions up a thick stem.
+The jade plant, or Crassula ovata, is a succulent plant with curved, shiny, oval-shaped leaves that grow upward in opposite directions up a thick stem.
 Like all succulents, its supple leaves store water for long periods of time.
 Originally from the deserts of southern Africa, it is commonly found as a houseplant either as a small bush plant or a bonsai (tree form).

 Jade can grow as a tiny plant, a shrub, or a tree.
 Most have green leaves and green stems that become woody as they age.
 Some may change color if certain conditions are changed.
-If they are exposed to a lot of sunlight, whether in a natural desert setting or if put in a very sunny window, some may change to a yellowish orange color.
+If they are exposed to a lot of sunlight, whether in a natural desert setting or if put in a very sunny window, some may change to a yellowish-orange color.
 Many have red rims around their oval leaves.
 Some produce white or pink flowers if grown in the right conditions.

 There are over 1,400 types of jade plants.
 Some are very rare and expensive, but most varieties are quite common.
-Crassula ovata is considered the true jade, but a similar looking variety called Portulacaria afra is often referred to as "dwarf jade".
+Crassula ovata is considered the true jade, but a similar-looking variety called Portulacaria afra is often referred to as "dwarf jade".
 This variety often grows as a miniature tree.

-Some common varieties of the “true” jade plant family c. ovata include:
+Some common varieties of the “true” jade plant family C. ovata include:

-The sunset variety is extremely popular.
+- Sunset: The sunset variety is extremely popular.
 It has yellowish leaves that grow close together, with red tips.
 It grows well as a small indoor house plant and is very drought tolerant.

-Typically grown in California, this type has reddish-purple leaves.
+- Red: Typically grown in California, this type has reddish-purple leaves.

 To take jade orally as a medicine, its leaves are usually boiled in water or milk, which is then consumed as a tea.

-Jade is used to growing in the desert.
+- Sunlight: Jade is used to growing in the desert.
 It should have full sunlight.
 Keep your plant where it can receive sun the majority of the day, preferably in a southern-facing window.

-Fertilizer is not necessary for your plant to thrive, but it is OK to give it the same type of fertilizer you would use on other houseplants every few months.
+- Fertilizer: Fertilizer is not necessary for your plant to thrive, but it is OK to give it the same type of fertilizer you would use on other houseplants every few months.
 If you are going to fertilize the plant, do so when it is actively growing.

-Another common issue is root rot.
+- Brown spots on the roots: Another common issue is root rot.
 This is also caused by too much water.
 To check for root rot, gently shake the plant free from the soil and lift it up to examine its roots.
 White roots are healthy; roots with brown spots are not.
 Trim away roots that appear to be rotting, let the whole plant dry completely, then repot the plant in new, better draining soil.
 If using the same container, wash it thoroughly to avoid recontamination.

 For the Advanced Gardener: Bonsai and Topiaries